gcapes/swc-pr-tutorial/setup.md

 ---
 title: Setup
 ---
+## Files
+There are no files to download for this lesson.

+## Software
 This lesson uses Git, GitHub, and Jekyll.

 Please [install Git][Git], create an account on [GitHub], and [install Jekyll][Jekyll installation].